 So!
 More than just shoulderstand, then!
 The ancient yogis apparently thought of this as a movement and hold that uses all the limbs of your body.

 Shavasana… pose of relaxation?

-NO!
-It means Corpse Pose.
-Shava+Asana, There may be somewhat more to trying out the difference between a living body and a dead body, rather than simply relaxing in blissful ignorance!
+It may be somewhat more demanding to try out the difference between a living body and a dead body, rather than simply relaxing in blissful ignorance!
 Perhaps there is the possibility of contemplating mortality.
 A more serious contemplation for a serious yogi than a little relaxation process.

 Well …this is all actually a lot easier than it might seem.
 I hope you find a way to enjoy it.